340:100-3-27. Quality assurance

 (B) advise agencies conducting OK AIM monitoring activities of the steps taken to resolve each concern.

-(9) OK AIM staff summarizes findings of each home visit conducted by volunteers, noting performance in the context of expectations established by OQSC, and published in the OK AIM training manual.
+(9) OK AIM staff summarizes findings of each home visit volunteers conduct, and staff notes performance in regards to the established OQSC expectations as published in the OK AIM training manual.

 (A) Recommendations for service enhancement are presented to the relevant DDS area office for review within 30-calendar days of a home visit.

-(10) The OK AIM survey process is re-assessed at least annually by OQSC based on feedback solicited from service recipients, DDS area office staff, providers, and other constituencies affected by or involved in the process.
+(10) OQSC re-assesses the OK AIM survey process at least annually and does so based on feedback solicited from service recipients, DDS area office staff, providers, and other constituencies affected by or involved in the process.

 (1) Assessments employ standardized measures, facilitating individual as well as congregate data analysis over time.